severalnines/docs/user-guide/admin_settings.rst

 Provides list of generated operational reports.

 * **Create**
 	- Create an operational report immediately.
+There are 3 types of report that you can generate:
+		- Default - Detailed information about a particular cluster, a summary of different alerts, node state, graph related to OS and database metrics for each node.
+		- Availability - Availability report on cluster, nodes and history changes.
+		- Backup - Backup summary and latest state of created backups.
 	- Specify the cluster name and operational type.
 Optionally, you can click on 'Add Email' button  to add recipients into the list.

 * **Delete**